sullyps/alcove/docs/developer-guide.md

 Once you've done this, you should be able to run `npm start`.
 If you get no errors, then you're mostly done with setting up your development environment.
 You can now stop the system using <kbd>CTRL</kbd>+<kbd>C</kbd>.

-To allow SSH connections using your SSH key, run the following command:
+To allow SSH connections using your SSH key, run the following command in the container shell:

 ```shell script
 cat ~/.ssh/id_rsa.pub > ~/.ssh/authorized_keys && cat ~/.ssh/id_rsa.pub > ~/.ssh/known_hosts